n4i1/DreaScanner/README.md

 **⚠️ Hobby Use Only**
 This tool is designed for recreational LARP scenarios and hobby projects.
 Not intended for unauthorized device tracking or security vulnerabilities.

+**Project Note**

+This project was developed with AI-assisted code generation as part of a personal learning exercise.
+It is intended for educational and hobby use to explore BLE scanning, terminal UIs, and small tooling workflows.

 **© Drea Corporation**